 Don’t be afraid to highlight your plus points.
 Your writing skills and strengths are what a client will consider when deciding how suited you are to their project.

 This is why you need a Contently portfolio that shows clients all your best work, in one simple platform.
 Plus, encourage your clients to leave reviews about your services.
-Most clients pay attention to reviews, word-of-mouth marketing
+Most clients pay attention to reviews, word-of-mouth marketing and peer-based opinions.

 So, if a lot of people are saying that your services are stellar, it’s got to be true right?